 In 2011, I started a humble blog, FrugalBeautiful.com because I was a graduate student who was living on $800 a month and was attempting to make sense of my 20’s when there were way too many options and not enough cash to afford any of them.
 I guess you could say that I was an expert at being broke and frustrated, so blogging seemed like my place.

-For the last five years on a frugality site, I floundered on just about everything- from boys, to fitness, to fashion.
-I changed my mind a dozen times.
+For the last five years on a frugality site, I explored and floundered on just about everything- from boys, to fitness, to fashion.
+I changed my mind a dozen times about what to write about.
 I blogged my way through a wedding that was never to happen.
 I ran half marathons (very slowly with lots of walking in between.)
 I paid off my student loans.
 I explored everything in a frenzy.

 Every time the bell rang, I salivated.

-Life carries on, and sometimes it takes tears to clear your eyes to clear your eyes to make sight of what’s important.
+Life carries on, and sometimes it takes tears to clear your eyes and make sight of what’s important.

 Suddenly, I was given a double whammy of a gift- to both have made it to 30 and a chance to start with a clean slate.
 What to do?
 It was a fresh new decade.

 In the best way possible, I started to slow down (along with my metabolism, sigh) I started to realize that I no longer wanted to celebrate being busy anymore.
 The frenzied pace of my 20’s was getting tiresome.
 I also started to realize that while I will always be passionate about saving money and squeezing the value from a penny, there are two things that really matter-freedom of time and freedom of money.